Make a difference while you’re making a living

 No. Should you be selected to move forward in the hiring process, you will be contacted and provided instructions on how to submit additional documents.

-- Are there physical requirements for being a Bus Operator?
+- Are there physical requirements for being a Transit Operator?

 To safely operate a commercial motor vehicle, you must be in good physical condition.
 A North Carolina Department of Transportation medical card is required to obtain a CDL for driving a transit bus.
 All commercial motor vehicle operators must be able-bodied and strong enough to drive their vehicles with ease.
 Individuals with chronic diseases such as heart trouble, seizure disorders, high or low blood pressure, fainting or dizzy spells, diabetes or any other physical or mental disability that could reduce driver control may not meet DOT requirements.
 GoTriangle requires a pre-employment functional assessment test for all drivers and operators.